 Clicking the Compare baseline button automatically adds to the graph a second set of values for the same metric, over the previous 24 hour period, therefore providing a baseline, or comparison point.
-In Figure 25, the dark blue line represents the current time range of 24 hours of data and the lighter blue line represents the previous 24 hours' worth of data.
+In Figure 18, the dark lines represent the current time range of 1 hour of data and the lighter lines represent the previous hour's worth of data.

 The Extend Baseline button allows us to extend the baseline comparison a set number of previous time ranges.
-So, for example, if we are initially comparing a 1 hour time range to the same period the previous day, then extending the baseline by 7 time ranges will add to the graph the same 1-hour time range for the previous 7 days.
+So, for example, if we are initially comparing a 1 hour time range to the previous hour, then extending the baseline by 7 time ranges will add to the graph the same 1-hour time range for the previous 7 hours.

-The example in Figure 27 compares the current 24 hours with the preceding 24 hours, and extends the baseline by 7 time ranges, so what's on display is basically the last weeks' worth of data collections, with each line being fainter the further back in history.
+The example in Figure 19 compares the current hour with the preceding hour, and extends the baseline by 7 time ranges, with each line being fainter the further back in history.

-Figure 27 – Extending the baseline to cover a whole week
+Figure 19 – Extending the baseline to cover 7 hours/p>

 We can change the time ranges, or we can modify the data selected, based on the information stored in the SQL Monitor database.
 Obviously, we can't request data from counters that weren't collected, or for time ranges that have been purged from the SQL Monitor database.